mawburn/typescript-eslint-prettier-webpack/README.md

-# TypeScript Eslint Prettier with Webpack Boilerplate
+# TypeScript Eslint Prettier w/ Webpack - Boilerplate

 I mostly made this for personal use, but it's just a simple boilerplate to quickly roll an app with typescript using eslint and prettier instead of tslint.